Expat Exchange

 What do expats in Stavanger appreciate most about the local culture?

 "I appreciate the Norwegian's love of and respect for nature.
 I like the roundabouts as opposed to USA stoplights all over the place.
 I bike/walk, so I really enjoy that the sidewalks are separate from the roads and often wind off in completely different directions.
 I appreciate that Norwegians aren't easily offended.
 They have great food here as well.
 I also appreciate their lower crime rates.
-You can tell people really aren't expecting anything but the best in people they encounter," said one person in Stavanger.
+You can tell people really aren't expecting anything but the best in people they encounter," remarked one in Stavanger.

 View More Answers